Lee Ritenour

-Lee Mack Ritenour (/ˈrɪtnaʊər/ RIT-now-ər; born January 11, 1952) is an American jazz, jazz fusion guitarist who has been active since the late 1960s.
+Lee Mack Ritenour (/ˈrɪtnaʊər/ RIT-now-ər; born January 11, 1952) is an American jazz and jazz fusion guitarist who has been active since the late 1960s.

 Biography

-Ritenour was born in 1952, in Los Angeles, California.
+Ritenour was born on January 11, 1952, in Los Angeles, California.
 At the age of eight he started playing guitar and four years later decided on a career in music.
 When he was 16 he played on his first recording session with the Mamas & the Papas.
 He developed a love for jazz and was influenced by guitarist Wes Montgomery.
 At the age of 17 he worked with Lena Horne and Tony Bennett.
 He studied classical guitar at the University of Southern California.
+In the mid-to-late 1970s, Ritenour purchased a 1958 Fender Stratocaster that became one of his primary recording guitars.
+Between the early 1980s and 1987, it was modified with a 3-ply pickguard, Alembic Strat-o-blaster preamp, an added string tree, a Floyd Rose tremolo with locking nut, and EMG S pickups.